 “If it keeps going the way it is, it’s making it virtually impossible,” he said.

-A grant from the Broad Reach Foundation supports the Harpswell Anchor’s reporting on the working waterfront.
+A grant from the Broad Reach Fund supports the Harpswell Anchor’s reporting on the working waterfront.